 This means less time (and money) is spent on the result.
-The more information a client provides from the outset, the more value for money s/he will receive from the graphic designer.
+The more information that clients provide from the outset, the more value for money they will receive from their graphic designers.

 Potential topics for inclusion:

 A summary of the business and a brief history will help.

 A realistic evaluation of the company’s service/product relative to what competitors are doing.

 An explanation of what’s happening to bring about the need for this project e.g., a new product launch.